duongddinh/duongddinh/docs/index.md

 ![](Screen%20Shot%202022-01-02%20at%208.41.06%20PM.png)

+**Inspiration/How I make the website:** I use google slides to design this before I code the whole website.
+I believe that even though the right tools play an important role in designing, with the right attitude and creativity, tools become less important.
+The idea of the website comes from mostly nature, the beauty and colorful of nature.
+Square brings the feel of stability, trustworthy, and honesty.

 **Why does this page exists?** Because I want to highlight the change and the growth in the way I design stuff.
 I want to believe that I also invented this design language.